 Randall heard a crack in his jaw; he felt an aching.
 He looked down at the ground and back-trekked rapidly away from Paul.
-Paul stood in place, as if stunned by his own force.
+Paul stood in place, stunned by his own force.

 “My nose!”
 Randall screamed inwardly.
 “What if he had hit my nose?
 Is my jaw alright?”

-He opened his mouth, brought his jaw back and forth, and opened and closed his maw.
+He opened and closed his mouth and moved his jaw back and forth.
 He felt pain.